 We love PowerPoint at BrightCarbon.
 It’s such a versatile application and can be used for so much more than ‘just’ designing presentations.
 You can create videos, printed collateral, interactive eLearning, animated GIFs and so much more.
 But did you know you can create games?
 We’ve built one for you, using VBA, and it’s free to download and adapt.
+You can also use our PowerPoint automation service to adapt it or develop something completely different.

 Introducing the PowerPoint memory game